 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor right away if you have any serious side effects, including: fainting, fast heartbeat, symptoms of a high potassium blood level (such as muscle weakness, slow/irregular heartbeat), change in the amount of urine.
+Tell your doctor right away if you have any serious side effects, including: swelling hands/ankles/feet, fainting, fast heartbeat, unusual change in the amount of urine, symptoms of a high potassium blood level (such as muscle weakness, slow/irregular heartbeat).

 Some people who already have severe heart disease may rarely develop worsening chest pain or a heart attack after starting this medication or increasing the dose.
 Get medical help right away if you experience: worsening chest pain, symptoms of a heart attack (such as chest/jaw/left arm pain, shortness of breath, unusual sweating).